cloudflare/foundations/README.md

 # bedrock

-A Rust edge service foundation framework.
+A Rust service foundation framework.

 ## Documentation
 Checkout the repo and then: